 • The number of entities that can be fetched in a single API request is limited to 20.
 So the application has to implement logic to request information in a phased manner.

 If all of the above seems too much to handle and you want the developers to rather focus on the core business problems, a great alternative to solve this problem will be to use a service like Hevo.
-Hevo can execute data loads from Twitter Ads API to a variety of sources in a matter of few clicks.
+Hevo can execute data loads from Twitter Ads API to various sources in a matter of few clicks.

 Method 2: Using Hevo Data to connect Twitter Ads to Redshift